Can Background Check Reveal Past Employers? Yes & Here Is How

 What To Do If an Employment Verification Fails & What To Do if It’s Done Illegally?

-Can background check reveal past employers when a person has omitted a former job or lied on an application or resume?
-Omitted jobs show up on background check reports when the report is a deep dive into a person’s past.
+Background checks have the potential to uncover past employers even if a person has omitted a former job or provided false information on an application or resume.
+Omitted jobs may appear on background check reports, particularly when the investigation delves deeply into a person’s history.

 If a person forgot to list a job on background check consent forms, it can also show up.
 These can lead to failing the employment verification portion of the screening.